-One truly astonishing view on the East Coast Wine Trail can be found at Devil’s Corner Cellar Door and Lookout, which overlooks the lush wetlands of Moulting Lagoon and beyond to the ruggedly beautiful Hazards Mountains on the Freycinet Peninsula.
+One truly astonishing view on the Great Eastern Wine Drive can be found at Devil’s Corner Cellar Door and Lookout, which overlooks the lush wetlands of Moulting Lagoon and beyond to the ruggedly beautiful Hazards Mountains on the Freycinet Peninsula.
 It really doesn’t get much better than that.

 Fancy a little something with that?

-Many cellar doors along the East Coast Wine Trail will match your chosen vintage with a mouth watering selection of Tasmania’s fabled fresh produce.
+Many cellar doors along the Great Eastern Wine Drive will match your chosen vintage with a mouth watering selection of Tasmania’s fabled fresh produce.
 Come with an appetite, as you can expect to be offered by everything from tasting plates of tempting morsels to an al fresco seafood feast in a pop-up restaurant among the vines.